shuozhixu/CMS-MTP_2025/README.md

 The MTP calculations were done in [another project](https://github.com/shuozhixu/USFE_2025).

-Therefore, in this project, we will build CSRO structures for the four MEAs and calculate their USFEs using MTP.
+Therefore, here, we will build CSRO structures for the four MEAs and calculate their USFEs using MTP.

 ## LAMMPS

 LAMMPS on [Bridges-2](https://www.psc.edu/resources/bridges-2/user-guide/) likely does not come with many packages.
-To finish this project, the [MLIP](https://mlip.skoltech.ru) package is needed.
+To finish tasks in this repository, the [MLIP](https://mlip.skoltech.ru) package is needed.

 To install LAMMPS with MLIP, use the file `MLIP.sh` in the `MTP/` directory in this GitHub repository.
 First, cd to any directory on Bridges-2, e.g., \$HOME, then